Error handling and retries

 to implement a different behavior based on this status, by setting an error message

-in your resource’ status, for example, when attempting a last retry.
+in your resource status, for example, when attempting a last retry.

 A successful execution resets the retry state.

-In order to facilitate error reporting, Reconciler
+In order to facilitate error reporting you can override updateErrorStatus

 }